makimo/rules-for-young-programmers/README.md

 Learn to seek for the precise terminology and use it deliberately.
 For example, a procedure and a function may seem similar, but there's a consequence in the meaning and application of each one.

+## XVII

+Develop understanding of [The principal programming paradigms](https://www.info.ucl.ac.be/~pvr/paradigmsDIAGRAMeng108.pdf) from the book "Concepts, Techniques, and Models of Computer Programming".
+This will make you appreciate the paradigm you are working with even more and draw deeper connections between the worlds of declarative and imperative programming.

+## XVIII

+The prevalence of classes in languages such as Java spoils the mind and depletes the diversity found in other languages and paradigms.
+Break out of that spiral by noticing that OOP is built on the foundation of only three elements: a procedure, a closure and a state cell, and thus, there is no mysticism in using classes.

+## XIX

+Learn to use divide and conquer strategies when debugging the code.
+If you know there's a bug somewhere between line A and B in your code, develop hypotheses which will introduce point C inbetween A and B, which can be then validated.
+That way you'll be able to discover whether the bug is in (A, C) or (C, B).

+## XX

+Develop understanding of multiple languages and paradigms in addition to knowing a few of them expertly.

 ## Contributors

 - Michał Moroz <michal@makimo.pl>